-Laser-induced optical barrier (LIOB) is a profitable fabrication method for scintillator crystals which serves as a substitute to mechanical pixelation (Sabet et al., 2012).
-This method was employed in the present study because of its high efficiency at producing crystals with high intrinsic spatial resolution.
+This technique was employed in the present study because of its high efficiency at fabricating crystals with high intrinsic spatial resolution.

-In the present study, a Brain PET scanner employing highly pixelated LYSO scintillator detector was simulated with GATE and the detector performance was evaluated according NEMA NU 4-2008.
+The cost-effectiveness of this design is mainly due to the use of scintillator crystal material which is cheaper than semiconductor crystal material and LIOB technique which prevents material lost during the process of fabrication.
+Detailed explanation of the cost-effectiveness of LIOB technique can be found in Sabet, Bläckberg, Uzun-ozsahin and El-Fakhri, 2016).
+In the present study, a Breast scanner (NEU-PEM) employing highly pixelated LSO scintillator detector was simulated with GATE and the detector performance was evaluated according NEMA NU 4-2008.
 The performance test includes sensitivity, scatter fraction, spatial resolution, uniformity, and image quality.